glazzarelli/PSD-Project/services/README.md

 # Instructions
-Once downloaded the repo and opened it in an editor, the only thing needed to run a service is to go the folder of the chosen service (e.g. babysitter-server, consultant-server or party-server) and simply start it using the ` npm start ` command.
+Once downloaded the repo and opened it in an editor, the only thing needed to run a service is to move into the folder of the chosen service (e.g. babysitter-server, consultant-server or party-server) and simply start it using the ` npm start ` command.

-### Babysitter service:
+### Babysitter service

 ` cd .\services\babysitter\babysitter-server\ `

  ` npm start `

- ### Consultant service:
+ ### Pedagogical Consultant service

 ` cd .\services\consultant\consultant-server\ `